WakeCaine/quartz-mongodb/README.md

 ### Why the Fork?

-MuleSoft developers did not respond to attempts to submit pull requests for several months.
-As more and more functionality was added and implementation code refactored, I decided to completely separate this fork form GitHub forks network because the project is now too different from the original one.
-All changes were made with respect to the Apache Public License 2.0.
+Original fork of MuleSoft developers project by [Michael Klishin](https://github.com/michaelklishin) is no longer getting updated for over a year now, so that motivated me to fork this.
+It is not by any means official fork that you should depend on.
+This project will get updates only due to my interest in the original project and for me to learn something new.
+All changes will be made with respect to the Apache Public License 2.0 as it was in original forked project.